7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 I bought a full silicone utensil set, 11 pieces in a warm matte sage green, for about 30 dollars, and I replaced everything in one afternoon.

-These are the Amazon kitchen finds that do not get talked about enough because they seem cosmetic but they are actually deeply practical, silicone does not scratch your pans, it does not melt, it does not retain smell, and it makes every single cooking task feel just a little bit more considered.
+These are the Amazon kitchen finds that do not get talked about enough because they seem cosmetic, but they are actually deeply practical.

 What I Got Wrong Before I Finally Started Paying Attention to My Kitchen